LiinCh/KH3PostGenerator/README.md

-# KH3PostGeneratorWeb
+# KH3PostGenerator
-Web version to generate KH3 style social media post
+Web to generate KH3 style social media post
+Works purely on client side with JavaScript and HTML5 Canvas